ashishkpoudel/feature-flag/README.md

 class HostReport implements Feature {}
 ```

-Above we've declared a feature called `HostReport` with feature flag configuration applied for two environments.
-Now we'll need to initialize feature manager and check if specified feature is enabled or not based on environment.
+Above we've declared a feature called `HostReport` with feature flag configuration applied for multiple environment.
+Last step is to initialize feature manager and check if specified feature is enabled or not based on current environment.

 ```typescript
 const featureManager = new FeatureManager(process.env.APP_ENV);

 if (featureManager.isEnabled('HostReport')) {
   // run this block if enabled
 }